nagatejareddy/IOT_Projects/EM-18_Locking_System/README.md

 This project allows access to a door (or any controlled area) using an RFID card or tag.
 When a valid tag is scanned, the system displays "Access Granted" on an LCD and unlocks the door for a few seconds using a relay.
 If the tag is unauthorized, access is denied.

 👨‍💻 Author
-Y. Naga Teja Reddy
+Y. Naga Teja Reddy, Draco
-Founder: Draco-Botz, RCC Club
-Hyderabad, India

 ---